webbhuset/elm-json-decode/README.md

             )
 ```
 Now this looks ridicolus, but one thing is interesting: The record is
-constructed using named variables (the innermost function).
+constructed using named variables (in the innermost function).

 The fields are decoded one at the time and then the decoded value is bound to a
 contiunation function using `andThen`.
+The innermost function will have access to
+all the named argument variables from the outer scopes.

 The above code can be improved by using the helper function `required`.
 This is
 the same decoder expressed in a cleaner way: